Knowledge Graph Embeddings vs GNNs

 The Knowledge Graph Completion Task

-A knowledge graph (KG) is a collection of triples (subject, relation, object) — e.g., (John_Lennon, member_of, The_Beatles).
+A knowledge graph (KG) is a collection of triples \((s, r, o)\) — subject, relation, object — e.g. (John Lennon, member of, The Beatles).
 It is always incomplete: some true triples are missing.
-KG completion is the task of predicting missing triples.
+KG completion is the task of predicting them.

 Shallow KG Embeddings

-These methods assign a learned embedding to each entity and relation, then score triples with a simple function.
+These methods assign a learned embedding to each entity and relation, then score triples with a simple closed-form function.
+What separates them is not accuracy so much as which relation patterns the score function is algebraically capable of representing.
+The four patterns that matter:

 TransE (Bordes et al., 2013)